scott6455/assignments/6.4-backbone-exercises/README.md

 * b) Create a "blog reading app", where you have a list of blog posts on the side and when you click on a post title, it opens that post in another view.
 Hint: which blog post is selected is "application state".
+You can use this collection here: http://tiny-lr.herokuapp.com/collections/blog.
+This should not have any create or destory functionality!
+ONLY READ!

 * c) Create a bookmarking app where you can save URLs.
 It should have a form where you enter the URL, a title, and a "tag".
 There should be a list of all